Identification in discrete choice models with imperfect information: Abstract

 \section{Abstract}

-We study identification of preferences in a single-agent, static, discrete choice model where the decision maker may be imperfectly informed about the utility generated by the available alternatives.
-We impose no restrictions on the information frictions the decision maker may face and impose weak assumptions on how the decision maker deals with the uncertainty induced by those frictions.
-We leverage on the notion of one-player Bayes Correlated Equilibrium in \hyperlink{BM_2}{Bergemann and Morris (2016)} to provide a tractable characterisation of the identified set and discuss inference.
-We use our methodology and data on the 2017 UK general election to estimate a spatial model of voting under weak assumptions on the information that voters have about the returns to voting.
-We find that the assumptions on the information environment can drive the interpretation of voter preferences.
-Counterfactual exercises quantify the consequences of imperfect information in politics. \\ {\scshape Keywords}: Discrete choice model, Bayesian Persuasion, Bayes Correlated Equilibrium, Incomplete Information, Partial Identification, Moment Inequalities, Spatial Model of Voting.
+We study identification of preferences in static single-agent discrete choice models where decision makers may be imperfectly informed about the state of the world.
+We leverage the notion of one-player Bayes Correlated Equilibrium by \hyperlink{BM_2}{Bergemann and Morris (2016)} to provide a tractable characterization of the sharp identified set.
+We develop a procedure to practically construct the sharp identified set following a sieve approach, and provide sharp bounds on counterfactual outcomes of interest.
+We use our methodology and data on the 2017 UK general election to estimate a spatial voting model under weak assumptions on agents' information about the returns to voting.
+Counterfactual exercises quantify the consequences of imperfect information on the well-being of voters and parties. \\ {\scshape Keywords}: Discrete choice model, Bayesian Persuasion, Bayes Correlated Equilibrium, Incomplete Information, Partial Identification, Moment Inequalities, Spatial Model of Voting. \\ {\scshape JEL codes}: C01, C25, D72, D80.